How to Cook Frozen Lobster Tails Perfectly: A Step-by-Step Guide

 6. Time to Rest: Once the lobster tails are cooked, remove them from the pot using a slotted spoon or tongs.
 Let them cool slightly before cracking open the shells.
 This will make the meat easier to handle and prevent you from getting burned.

-Grilling Lobster Tails: A Smoky Delight
+grilling lobster Tails: A Smoky Delight

 If you're craving that irresistible smoky char and crave a more flavourful experience, then grilling is the way to go.
 The smoky aroma from the grill adds a captivating depth to the lobster meat, making it a true sensory treat.